Super Smash Bros. Brawl: Development

-At a pre-E3 2005 press conference, Nintendo president Satoru Iwata announced that the next installment of Super Smash Bros. was soon to be in development for its next console and would be a launch title with Wi-Fi compatibility for online play.
+At a pre-E3 2005 press conference on May 17, 2005, Nintendo president Satoru Iwata announced that the next installment of Super Smash Bros. was soon to be in development for its next console and would be a launch title with Wi-Fi compatibility for online play.
 The announcement was a surprise to Sakurai, who left HAL Laboratory in 2003.
 He was not informed of Nintendo's intent to release another Smash Bros. game, despite the fact that Iwata told Sakurai shortly after his resignation from HAL that if a new Smash game were developed, he would want Sakurai to again serve as director.
-It was not until after the conference that Iwata requested that Sakurai hold a private meeting with him, where he was asked to be involved as Brawl's director.
+It was not until the day after the conference that Iwata requested that Sakurai hold a private meeting with him, where he was asked to be involved as Brawl's director.
 Sakurai agreed to become director, and development of the game began in October 2005, when Nintendo opened a new office in Tokyo just for its production.
-Help from a variety of studios such as Monolith Soft and Paon was enlisted, with Game Arts as the main team in the preliminary development stages.
+Help from a variety of studios such as original series developer HAL Laboratory, Monolith Soft and Paon was enlisted, with Game Arts as the main team in the preliminary development stages.
 In addition, several Smash Bros. staff members that resided in the area of the new office joined the project.
 Altogether, roughly 100 individuals worked on the project full-time, and were given access to all the original material and tools from the development of Melee, courtesy of HAL Laboratory.

 The game was absent from Nintendo's Wii showing at its pre-E3 2006 press conference.
 Nintendo officially revealed the game under the name of Super Smash Bros.
 Brawl the next day, May 10, 2006, along with the game's first official trailer during the E3 After-Hours Press Conference.
 In an interview with IGN, Sakurai said the Wii's motion sensing features might not be included because "[his team] found that trying to implement too much motion-sensory functionality can get in the way of the game".
 As far as Wi-Fi play is concerned, Sakurai stated his plan was to include Wi-Fi connection compatibility from the start.
 He goes on to say, "One of the primary reasons Super Smash Bros.
 Brawl was created was that Nintendo, when taking Wii online, wanted to have Smash Bros. to do that."
 However, Sakurai stated on the Japanese version of the Smash Bros. website that there were "hurdles of all sorts that [made] it very difficult" to implement online battles.
 Furthermore, he said that an online ranking system is unlikely to be implemented.
 During a test play between Sakurai and Hideo Kojima, Kojima stated that the game felt complete and that Nintendo "could put it out now and it would sell millions of copies".
 Starting May 22, 2007 and ending April 14, 2008, the game's official site had daily weekday updates, revealing characters, stages, items, music and more.